If you want to launch your book with strong word of mouth and sales right out of the gate, then you need to do some groundwork months in advance.

 Galleys are rough proofs of a book, while ARCs are nearly finished copies sent out to influencers before a book’s publication.
 Both help build buzz for your book before it even launches.

 Want to share your new knowledge of advance copies?
-Share with the graphic below!
+Then please share this post or leave your comment below.

 For more ways to market your book and build buzz, read on: